Skid marks and fecal accidents can be a sign of constipation in children

 - We will teach both child and parent about healthy toileting habits, including diet, scheduling, and body mechanics (yes, there is a RIGHT way to poop and a WRONG way to poop).

-- We will teach your kiddo a variety of exercises to strengthen and stretch the pelvic floor muscles so they can feel confident in their ability to control both bowel and bladder issues.
+- We will teach your child a variety of exercises to strengthen and stretch the pelvic floor muscles so they can feel confident in their ability to control both bowel and bladder issues to reduce skid marks and underwear stains.

-- We will help your kid’s brain and muscles coordinate correctly so that you are actually relaxing your muscles when you think you are relaxing them.
+- We will help your child’s brain and muscles coordinate correctly so that you are actually relaxing your muscles when you think you are relaxing them.

 - 40% of people with constipation have a muscle coordination issue where they are actually squeezing their pelvic floor muscles when they think they are relaxing them.
 This issue is called dyssynergic defecation, read more about it at the Femina Blog.

-- Believe it or not, there is a right way and a wrong way to sit on the toilet during a bowel movement!
-Our therapists have kid friendly ways of teaching the skills of successful pooping that your kiddo will have for the rest of their lives.
+- Believe it or not, there is a right way and a wrong way to sit on the toilet during a bowel movement to reduce embarrassing skid marks!
+Our therapists have kid friendly ways of teaching the skills of successful pooping that your child will have for the rest of their lives.

 Relaxation and Breathing Exercises